involveMINT App Design

 Conclusion

-involveMINT secured enough resources to design and test two of the three primary user classes: ChangeMakers and SpendPartners.
-Unfortunately, there were not enough resources to design the interface for SpendPartners.
-However, we were able to evaluate the user class' feature set and then develop a user story map to define the UX and UI at a later time.
-But to have helped involveMINT assess its core business model, redefine its vision, and then deliver user-tested solutions for its application was incredibly rewarding.
-It was a delight to help the non-profit refocus its efforts while expanding its influence to empower communities.
+involveMINT successfully secured the resources needed to design and test two of its three primary user classes: ChangeMakers and SpendPartners.
+However, while resources were insufficient to fully design the SpendPartners interface, we were able to evaluate its feature set and develop a user story map to guide future UX and UI design.
+More importantly, playing a role in helping involveMINT assess its core business model, refine its vision, and deliver user-tested solutions was incredibly rewarding.
+It was a privilege to support the nonprofit in refocusing its efforts while expanding its influence to empower communities.

-involveMINT secured enough resources to design and test two of the three primary user classes: ChangeMakers and SpendPartners.
-Unfortunately, there were not enough resources to design the interface for SpendPartners.
-However, we were able to evaluate the user class' feature set and then develop a user story map to define the UX and UI at a later time.
-But to have helped involveMINT assess its core business model, redefine its vision, and then deliver user-tested solutions for its application was incredibly rewarding.
-It was a delight to help the non-profit refocus its efforts while expanding its influence to empower communities.
+involveMINT successfully secured the resources needed to design and test two of its three primary user classes: ChangeMakers and SpendPartners.
+However, while resources were insufficient to fully design the SpendPartners interface, we were able to evaluate its feature set and develop a user story map to guide future UX and UI design.
+More importantly, playing a role in helping involveMINT assess its core business model, refine its vision, and deliver user-tested solutions was incredibly rewarding.
+It was a privilege to support the nonprofit in refocusing its efforts while expanding its influence to empower communities.

 "Mitch impressed me with his responsive, can-do attitude and constant desire to learn.
 No challenge was too hard - if he did not have the knowledge to complete an assignment, he independently sought the required knowledge.
 I have never worked with anyone who was more of a boon to our application workflow and design process.”